 The humidity and heat can lead to dehydration.
 Intake of more fluids can help replace the fluid loss caused due to sweating.
-Diabetics in particular need to consume more fluids and if water intake seems difficult try drinking some juice or coconut water to replace lost levels.
+Diabetics in particular need to consume more fluids and if water intake seems difficult, try drinking some juice or coconut water to replace lost levels.

 You can also drink some warm fluids if the weather gets a little cold to build immunity.

-Keep your Feet Dry
+Keep Your Feet Dry

 Diabetics need to take special care of their feet.

-Keep an extra piece of cloth to wipe your feet in the rainy season and also make sure to wash feet well after exposure to the rain.
+Keep an extra piece of cloth to wipe your feet in the rainy season.
+Also, make sure to wash your feet well after exposure to the rain.
 And always pat them dry.
-Wearing socks even indoors is advisable.
+Wearing socks, even indoors, is advisable.

-Apart from all this make sure you do not make the season an excuse to not exercise.
+Apart from all this, make sure you do not make the season an excuse to not exercise.
 Indulge in a quick workout at home.